gmuii/gmuii.github.io/01_overview.markdown

 With ***NAME*** being an ID document identifier such as ***BEL_P_N*** for the national belgium passport.
 And  ***X*** a numerical index (starting from 0) representing a unique photo of one ID document.
 One ID document can be present multiple times in the dataset.
 For example, if there were 18 pictures of the national belgium passport.
-Then the 5<sup>th</sup> image of this document will be named :
+Then, the 5<sup>th</sup> image of this document will be named :

 ***BEL_P_N_4***